cancio/rotary/README.md

 2. Create a Credential List.
 This is how Asterisk will authenticate with Twilio.
 Set up Voice Authentication with the Credential List.
 3. Enable SIP Registration.

-On the Asterisk side, we'll need something like this in our `/etc/asterisk/sip.conf`:
+On the Asterisk side, we'll need something like this in our `/etc/asterisk/sip.conf`, note that the order of these matters:

 ```
+[general]
+minexpiry=605
+defaultexpiry=605
+qualify=yes
+qualifyfreq=20
+register =>replace-with-your-sip-name:replace-with-your-sip-password@yourSipSubdomain.sip.us1.twilio.com

 [twilio-trunk](!)
 type=peer
 context=from-twilio ; Which dialplan to use for incoming calls